MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

     pip install <PACKAGE_NAME>
     ```

-When you connect to Azure DevOps for the first time, you will be prompted for credentials.
+When you connect to Azure DevOps for the first time, you'll be prompted for credentials.
 Enter your user name(any string) and your personal access token in the appropriate fields.
 The credentials will be cached locally and used to automatically sign you in the next time you use the service.

 > [!NOTE]
 > If you want to publish or consume your packages using Azure Pipelines, use the [Python Pip Authenticate](/azure/devops/pipelines/tasks/reference/pip-authenticate-v1) task to authenticate and install packages, or the [Python Twine Upload Authenticate](/azure/devops/pipelines/tasks/reference/twine-authenticate-v1) task to publish your packages.